OWASP/CheatSheetSeries/cheatsheets/Error_Handling_Cheat_Sheet.md

 note: The full stack trace of the root cause is available in the Apache Tomcat/7.0.56 logs.
 ```

-Below is an example of disclosure of SQL query error, along the site installation path, that is useful to identify injection point:
+Below is an example of disclosure of a SQL query error, along the site installation path, that is useful to identify an injection point:

 ```text
 Warning: odbc_fetch_array() expects parameter 1 to be resource, boolean given in D:\app\index_new.php on line 188
 ```

-The [OWASP Testing Guide](https://www.owasp.org/index.php/Testing_Information_Gathering) provide differents technics to obtains technical informations from an application.
+The [OWASP Testing Guide](https://www.owasp.org/index.php/Testing_Information_Gathering) provides different techniques to obtain technical information from an application.

 # Objective

-The article show how to configure a global error handler at configuration level when possible otherwise at code level, in differents technologies, in order to ensure that if an unexpected error occur then a generic response is returned by the application but the error is traced on server side for investigation.
+The article shows how to configure a global error handler at the configuration level when possible, otherwise at code level, in differents technologies, in order to ensure that if an unexpected error occurs then a generic response is returned by the application but the error is traced on server side for investigation.

-The following schema show the target approach:
+The following schema shows the target approach:

 ![Overview](../assets/Error_Handling_Cheat_Sheet_Overview.png)

-As most of the recent application topology are *API based*, we assume in this article that the backend expose only a REST API and do not contains any user interface content.
+As most of the recent application topology are *API based*, we assume in this article that the backend exposes only a REST API and does not contain any user interface content.

 About the error logging operation itself, the [logging cheat sheet](Logging_Cheat_Sheet.md) should be used, this article will focus on the error handling part.